Eating out

 SeventhWave at Durlston Castle, 01929 421111 text 07429 616045

-Open every day plus some evenings in the higher season.
-Great views from the terrace.
-Nice spot for lunch or tea and cake after a walk around the dramatic cliffs of Durlston.
-The castle is a 10-15 minute stroll through woodland.
+This café is a 20-minute uphill walk from The Mount through woodland with wonderful sea views.
+Nice spot for a delicious lunch or tea and cake after a walk around the dramatic cliffs of Durlston.
+You can also park at the castle.
 Can accommodate large groups (booking advisable).
 Dogs welcome.

-This café serves lovely breakfasts, lunches and afternoon teas and is open for dinner some evenings.
-It has tables for two and four upstairs, but downstairs there is a larger room for groups (booking advisable).
+This café serves lovely breakfasts, lunches and afternoon teas and is open for dinner some evenings, especially in summer.
+It has tables for two to six upstairs, but downstairs there is a larger room for groups (booking advisable).
 Dogs welcome.

 The Black Swan, 159 High Street, Swanage BH19 2NE, 01929 423846 Opens 5.30pm.